 Try it with any number:

-It all comes down to the chance of a true positive result divided by the chance of any positive result.
+It all comes down to the chance of a true positive divided by the chance of any positive.
 We can simplify the equation to:

-Pr(X) tells us the chance of getting any positive result, whether it’s a real positive in the cancer population (1%) or a false positive in the non-cancer population (99%).
-It’s a bit like a weighted average, and helps us compare against the overall chance of a positive result.
+Pr(E) tells us the chance of getting any positive result, whether a true positive in the cancer population (1%) or a false positive in the non-cancer population (99%).
+In acts like a weighting factor, adjusting the odds towards the more likely outcome.

 Intuitive Understanding: Shine The Light